AhmedSafwat97/Movie-app--using-react-js/README.md

 Movies app using react js
-The app conntins Home page and categories page and Movie details page . using react hooks using react router dom
+The app conntains Home page and categories page and Movie details page . using react hooks using react router dom